canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

     OK

 .. note::
-   You can also run ``python3 manage.py test`` without th ``-u``.
-Every provider comes with a set of builtin tests like shellcheck (for the ``commands:`` sections) and flake8 (for all ``bin/*.py`` files).
+   You can also run ``python3 manage.py test`` without the ``-u``.
+Every provider comes with a set of builtin tests like ``shellcheck`` (for the ``commands:`` sections) and flake8 (for all ``bin/*.py`` files).
    Not providing ``-u`` will simply run all tests.

 Gathering Coverage from Unit Tests
 ----------------------------------

-In Checkbox we have a coverage requirement for new PRs.
+In Checkbox we have a coverage requirement for new pull requests.
 This is to ensure that new contributions do not add source paths that are not explored in testing and therefore easy to break down the line with any change.

 If you want to collect the coverage of your contribution you can run the
 following: